 How to reduce greenhouse gas emissions in transportation processes?

 More businesses working towards an efficient but low-carbon economy will accelerate the region's environmental transformation, and globally reduce greenhouse gas emission values and fossil fuel consumption, reducing the impact of climate change effects.
 Environmentally friendly solutions are slowly becoming the standard used by both small companies and multinationals.
 A problem often faced by companies wishing to care about environmental protection and energy efficiency is the issue of reducing greenhouse gas emissions from transportation processes.

 The need to maintain an efficient circulation of goods within the market activity makes this task extremely difficult - after all, it is impossible to dispense with the transportation of goods.
 Fortunately, thanks to modern technologies created for environmental protection, more and more solutions to this problem are appearing on the market.
 They are talking, for example, about using electric cars or giving up large vehicles where possible.
 Companies operating in small areas can use scooters, bicycles or even public transportation vehicles.

 Online stores and other mail-order businesses can also compete for a lower carbon footprint.
 They can do this, for example, by establishing a partnership with a courier company that is aware of the environment and the problems that climate change entails.
-DHL Parcel is actively reducing its carbon footprint as part of DHL's GoGreen policy, which aims to become zero-carbon by 2050.
+DHL eCommerce is actively reducing its carbon footprint as part of DHL's GoGreen policy, which aims to become zero-carbon by 2050.
 It is doing this, for example, by developing an energy-efficient electric fleet that includes cars and bicycles, and sourcing energy from renewable sources.